World Drama and Playwriting

-Survey courses like Major Dramatists I & II give students the big picture, drawing
+Survey courses like Global Dramatic Literature give students the big picture, drawing

 links between writers, ideas, and important periods.
 More narrowly focused courses